Sylvia Wynter: Critical work

-Sylvia Wynter's scholarly work is highly poetic, expository, and complex.
-Her work attempts to elucidate the development and maintenance of colonial modernity and the modern man.
-She interweaves science, philosophy, literary theory, and critical race theory to explain how the European man came to be considered the epitome of humanity, "Man 2" or "the figure of man".
+Her work attempts to elucidate the development and maintenance of colonial modernity and modern man, and the possibility of resistance to its overrepresentation as the human, rather than one among many 'genres of the human.'
+She deftly interweaves science, philosophy, literary theory, and critical race theory to explain how European man came to be considered the epitome of humanity, "Man 2" or "the figure of man".
 Wynter's theoretical framework has changed and deepened over the years.